Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Full Phase Space: ML Predictions

 To obtain $D$ we used a $k$-neighbors regressor (KNR) model.
-KNR models predict $y_\mathrm{pred}$ by local interpolation of the $y_\mathrm{true}$ of the $k$ nearest neighbors in the parameter space defined by $\mathbf{x}$ in the training set.
-This interpolation is, in our case, weighted by the inverse of their euclidean distance to the target star in the parameter space defined by $\mathbf{x}$.
-KNR models are highly scalable and perform fast on large and well distributed samples.
-The procedure is as follows:
+The KNR models predict $y_\mathrm{pred}$ by local interpolation of the $y_\mathrm{true}$ of the $k$ nearest neighbors in the parameter space defined by $\mathbf{x}$ in the training set.
+This interpolation is, in our case, weighted by the inverse of the euclidean distance to the target star in the parameter space defined by $\mathbf{x}$.
+The KNR models are highly scalable and perform fast on large and well-distributed samples.
+The procedure is as follows.

-The KNR is fitted to the training distances, $y_\mathrm{true}$, using sky coordinates and a set of astrometric magnitudes as $\mathbf{x}$.
-The number of neighbors, $k$, and best combination of independent variables in $\mathbf{x}$ \revision{are determined through a grid search within a nested cross-validation (NCV)} of the training set minimizing a) the variance in the differences between the predicted and the true values for the distance (generalization error); and b) possible artificial gradients along the sky introduced by the model.
-The model is then used to predict distances on the {\tt gaia\_source} based on the same independent variables.
+The KNR model is fitted to the training distances, $y_\mathrm{true}$, using sky coordinates and a set of astrometric magnitudes as $\mathbf{x}$.
+The number of neighbors, $k$, and best combination of independent variables in $\mathbf{x}$ \revision{are determined through a grid search within a nested cross-validation (NCV)} of the training set minimizing a) the variance in the differences between the predicted and the true values for the distance (generalization error) and b) possible artificial gradients along the sky introduced by the model (see Appendix \ref{Apx:Models_and_Caveats}).
+The validated model is then used to predict distances on the {\tt gaia\_source} based on the same independent variables.

-Choosing a KNR over other models has the advantage that the model regularizes (flatten) $y_\mathrm{true}$, avoiding overfitting the data.
-The relatively large errors observed in our distances ($1.16 \kpc$) and the large full width at half maximum (FWHM) of their distribution ($3.69 \kpc$) compared to previous works \citep{Hamanowicz2016} indicates that regularization and averaging of the training sample is required prior to deriving distances for the main table (for more information about the errors in the training list and the KNR performance see~\ref{Apx:Distances}).
+Choosing a KNR over other models has the advantage that the model regularizes (flattens) $y_\mathrm{true}$ when $k > 1$ is used, avoiding overfitting the data.
+The relatively large errors observed in our distances ($1.16 \kpc$) and the large full width at half maximum (FWHM) of their distribution ($3.69 \kpc$) compared to previous works \citep{Hamanowicz2016} indicates that regularization and averaging of the training sample are required prior to deriving distances for the main table (for more information about the errors in the training list and the KNR performance, see Appendix~\ref{Apx:Distances}).